Western Nevada College has been awarded a grant of $1,567,530 from the U.S. Department of Labor.

 That, Lucey said, will help bring businesses to Nevada.

-“Our goal is that when one of these companies we’re trying to recruit says they hear Nevada has a bad reputation for no work force skills, we’ll say, ‘No, we can tailor a work program for you,’” she added.
+“Our goal is that when one of these companies we’re trying to recruit says they hear Nevada has a bad reputation for no work force skills, we’ll say, ‘No, we can tailor a work program for you,’” she said.
 “We’ll do it.”

 A spokesman for the Labor Department said those partnerships with business will help ensure that the training provides the practical skills those industries need from workers.